frictionlessdata/schema-collaboration/documentation/User.md

 | ![delete_confirmation](images/delete_person_confirmation.png) |
 |---|

-These steps are the same for deleting a Datapackage or a Comment.
+These steps are the same for deleting a datapackage or a comment.

 ### Other operations
 Other operations in the admin: navigate within the menu on the left-hand side and use it to modify, delete or add objects as needed.